edmundedgar/did-plc-p2p-guard-rails/README.md

  * You can switch directory with a DID update.
  * A directory can sign merkle trees of messages it signed.

-We use transactions on a public blockchain for:
+Use transactions on a public blockchain for:

  * Forcing through updates that directory refuses to accept.
  * P2P-timestamping signed merkle roots for reorg-proofing.
 Anyone can do this whenever they like, and nobody has to.